 Henry Grunwald - 1922-2005

-I’ve collected sea glass on beaches all around the UK, but on Holy Island I experienced something new and completely unexpected.
-Against this backdrop of sublime landscapes and abundant wildlife, I was struck as never before of its origins as man-made waste.
+I’ve collected sea glass on beaches all around the UK, but here, against this backdrop of sublime landscapes and abundant wildlife, I was struck as never before of its origins as man-made waste.
 Its presence on the beach felt incongruous, a reminder of our imposition on the natural world.
 But however it got there, wherever it had come from, the sea had worked its magic.
 Surfaces once shiny, had been rendered textured and tactile, angular edges rounded and smoothed.
-Brown bottles abandoned after late night drinking transformed into nuggets of glowing amber.
+Abandoned broken bottles transformed into nuggets of glowing amber.

 The collection also includes a range of pieces featuring St Cuthbert’s beads.
 Difficult to spot among the pebbles and shells, they are tiny fragments of crinoid stems – a marine echinoderm related to sea urchins and starfish – which lived in the shallow waters around the island around 300 million years ago.
 The small bead-like fossils wash onto the beach and, in medieval Northumberland, were strung together as necklaces or rosaries and became associated with St Cuthbert.

 Using the original fossils was never going to be an option, from either a practical or an environmental perspective.
-Fortunately, there are people in the jewellery industry whose skill has enabled me to create faithful replicas of the originals.
+Fortunately, there are people whose skill has enabled me to create faithful replicas of the originals.
 Now cast in sterling silver, they are a perfect addition to the collection and its connection with this special place.